metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

 - label: why?
   title: Why should you participate?
   content: >
-    - Get paid: You can earn $150-$300 for each article you write that gets published.
+    - Get paid: you can earn $150-$300 for each article you write that gets published.

     - Help others: Your writing will help educate and empower other developers.